Louis-CharlesBiron/canvasDotEffect/readme.md

     ]
     ```

- 4. **Creating the 2nd vertical layer (*vertical index 1*).**  Since the first layer only had a single dot, it now compelted, with the correct placement and connections.
+ 4. **Creating the 2nd vertical layer (*vertical index 1*).**  Since the first layer only had a single dot, it is now completed, with the correct placement and connections.
 Let's continue the example with the 2nd layer.
    This layer has dots only at (1, 1) and (1, 3), so we can already create the following sub-arrays -> [1,] and [3,].
 Looking at the "A" graph above, the entire 3rd layer (*vertical index 2*) is filled with dots.
    Though, to make the letter "A", we need to only connect to the dots at (0, 2) and (4, 2).
    We achieve these two connections by updating our previous sub-arrays like this -> [1, D.bl] and [3, D.br]

-    **Note:** A new vertical layer is created when the a sub-array horizontal index is smaller than the previous sub-array's one.
+    **Note:** A new vertical layer is created when the sub-array horizontal index is smaller than the previous sub-array's.
     ```js
     // The main array
     [